TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_fly_e3_connected_wifi.md

 ## Overview

-The Fly-CDY is an LPC1769 based board.
+The Fly-E3 is an STM32F407ZGT6 based board.
 This board is very unique in that it has been created as a reprapfirmware board first and foremost.
 That means than unlike other LPC based board, an ESP8266 has been provided on board, no adapter required.

-## Board Preparation

-Certain jumpers are required to be fitted to the board before the onboard wifi module can be used.
-Make sure your jumper arrangement matches the following image.
-{% include image.html file="fly_cdy_jumpers.png" alt="Fly-CDY Jumpers" caption="Fly-CDY WiFi Jumpers" %}

 ## Flashing the board firmware

-Choose the correct corresponding firmware (firmware-lpc-esp8266wifi.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases).
+Choose the correct corresponding firmware (firmware-stm43f4-esp8266wifi.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases).
 Remember to rename it to firmware.bin.
 Put it in the root of the SD card.

 ## WiFi firmware preparation
-Choose the correct corresponding firmware (DuetWiFiServer-lpc.bin) from [here](https://github.com/gloomyandy/DuetWiFiSocketServer/releases).
+Choose the correct corresponding firmware (DuetWiFiServer-stm32f4.bin) from [here](https://github.com/gloomyandy/DuetWiFiSocketServer/releases).
 Remember to rename it to DuetWiFiServer.bin.
 Put it in the sys folder on the SD card.

 ### Prepare the SD Card